8bitprodigy/nrpnc/README.md

 - `ds` dump the stack, emptying it

+- `dup` duplicates the top element of the stack

 - `pop` pop  the top element off the stack

 - `pop@` pop the element indicated by the top item of the stack from the stack